seapagan/update_repo/WEBSITE.md

 - [Sass][sass] for the style sheets, however we use the [SCSS][scss] syntax over vanilla Sass in all the code.
 - [Bootstrap][bootstrap] is used for layout and menus.
 - [Font Awesome][fontawesome] provides excellent scalable icons and glyphs.
-- [PrismJS][prism] is an excellent code hilighter, used when describing code and configuration file layout.
+- [PrismJS][prism] is an excellent code highlighter, used when describing code and configuration file layout.
-- The [Mustache][mustache] template language is used in a few places to automate repetative HTML coding (For example in the comand line parameters)
+- The [Mustache][mustache] template language is used in a few places to automate repetitive HTML coding (For example in the command line parameters)

 All the above dependencies are automatically pulled in using the Gulp task and updated using `npm`.

-Primary development is carried out on a Linux machine, but all the above can be succesfully installed and used on Windows or Mac systems too.
+Primary development is carried out on a Linux machine, but all the above can be successfully installed and used on Windows or Mac systems too.

 #### Install Node and Gulp.
 Install the latest 6.x.x LTS version of [Node][node] by following the instructions on their website depending on your operating system.
 Note that Node version 7.x will not work properly with some of Gulp's dependencies so please use the LTS Version 6.
 I recommend that you use a Node Version Manager if you want multiple node versions installed - [NVM][nvm] is good for Linux and Mac while [NVM-Windows][nvm-windows] is great for those on windows.
 Development is currently carried out using Node version 6.10.0 so it may be worth installing that version.
-When you have NVM installed under linux and the above version of Node, you can then change to the /web/ directory and simply type:
+When you have NVM installed under Linux and the above version of Node, you can then change to the /web/ directory and simply type:
 ```
 $ nvm use
 ```